doig-u/docker-lemp/README.md

 ```

-For ex, you change the code and ready for deploy container to production:
+For ex, you change the code and ready to deploy container to production:
 ```
 $ curl localhost
 New Pageview # 8